Ethnography Program – National Park Service SE Region

 Antoinette Jackson, Ph.D. is the ethnography program manager for the National Park Service Southeast Region.
 The main focus of the ethnography program is connecting people to parks.
 Jackson and her team provide consultation and technical assistance in the areas of community engagement and cultural resource management, development, and preservation for the region’s 66+ national parks from the Abraham Lincoln Birthplace National Historic Park in Kentucky and the Wright Brothers National Memorial in North Carolina, to the Cane River Creole National Park in Louisiana and the Biscayne National Park in Florida.

-View a brief description of the role of Ethnography in NPS:
+View a brief video of the role of Ethnography in NPS:

 Map of the Southeast region: